 While PFTs are important in patients who are old enough to cooperate and blow, they are equally important in those young infants and toddlers who are not able to cooperate yet.
 Infant pulmonary function tests (IPFTs) were developed to monitor lung health in infants and toddlers.
 The tests and equipment we use today were developed at Nationwide Children’s Hospital with the cooperation and support from the Cystic Fibrosis Foundation and the National Institute of Health.
 IPFTs are performed while the child is sedated and asleep and may be done in conjunction with other tests such as a CT scan of the chest.
 The tests are not painful but are performed while the patient is asleep because children at this age cannot cooperate.
 The information obtained can be used to make treatment changes to avoid early lung disease in patients with cystic fibrosis.

 Nationwide Children's Hospital has a Genetics Clinic staffed by eight clinical geneticists and five clinical genetic counselors.
-Two of the genetic counselors, Matt Pastore and Theresa Mihalic Mosher, also staff the Cystic Fibrosis Clinic.
+The genetic counselor, Matt Pastore, also staffs the Cystic Fibrosis Clinic.
 They are available on clinic dates to meet in person, as well as other times for general questions.
 The genetic counselors discuss the genetics and inheritance of cystic fibrosis, provide risk assessment for the parents and other family members and discuss testing options available prior to and during pregnancy.

 Cystic fibrosis is an inherited genetic condition.
 It is inherited in an autosomal recessive manner.
 This means it is an inherited disease affecting both males and females.
 Cystic fibrosis occurs when a person inherits a particular pair of genes that do not work correctly.
 The affected person inherits one of these non-working genes from each parent.
 Usually the parents do not have cystic fibrosis but are carriers of the disease.
 A carrier is a person who has one working gene and one non-working gene.
 One in 25 (4%) of caucasians is a carrier of cystic fibrosis.
 It is less common, but still occurs, in other ethnic backgrounds.
 Generally, a carrier has no symptoms because the working gene compensates for the non-working gene.
 To have a child with cystic fibrosis, both parents must be cystic fibrosis carriers.